Radio-Source/Spectro-Radiometer/README.md

 ### Prerequisite Installation
 modified by Pierre Terrier
-There are certain prerequisites for the **Spectro-Radiometer** software that must be satisfied before installing the software.
+There are certain prerequisites for the **SpectroRadiometer** software that must be satisfied before installing the software.

 #### Development Tools